CARTAvis/carta-protobuf/docs/index.rst

 Description

-Data for a single tile or list of tiles rendered in raster mode.
+:red:`Data for a single tile or list of tiles rendered in raster mode.`

 .. _fields-53: